hveerten/katu/Readme.md

 ## Usage

-Gatete is mainly intended to be used as a library, but the examples can be used right away to produce results.
+Katu is mainly intended to be used as a library, but the examples can be used right away to produce results.
 In other cases, you can use them as simple templates from where to write your own programs.

-Gatete produces a lot of look-up tables (LUTs) and, even if I have tryed hard to optimize its creation, in some cases this has been impossible.
-So, the first step to launch any of the examples, or any program that relies on Gatete is to create the Bethe-Heitler LUT.
+Katu produces a lot of look-up tables (LUTs) and, even if I have tryed hard to optimize its creation, in some cases this has been impossible.
+So, the first step to launch any of the examples, or any program that relies on Katu is to create the Bethe-Heitler LUT.
 For that, you can use the program that should have been compiled in the `tables` folder.